pilegard/cogfoundations/docs/09-reasoning.md

 #### The Wason Selection Task {-}

-The Wason Selection Task is a famous experiment which shows that people make more reasoning errors in abstract situations than when the situation is taken from real life [@Wason1966].
+The Wason Selection Task is a famous experiment which shows that people make more reasoning errors in abstract situations than when the situation is taken from real life [@Wason1960].

-In the abstract version of the Wason Selection Task, four cards are shown to the participants with a letter on one side and a number on the other (Figure 3).
+In the abstract version of the Wason Selection Task, four cards are shown to the participants with a letter on one side and a number on the other (\@ref(fig:fig9.2)).
 The task is to indicate the minimum number of cards that have to be turned over to test whether the following rule is observed: “If there is a vowel on one side then there is an even number on the other side.”
 53% of participants selected the ‘E’ card which is correct, because turning this card over is necessary to test the truth of the rule.
 However another card still needs to be turned over.
 64% indicated that the ‘4’ card has to be turned over which is not right.
 Only 4% of participants answered correctly that the ‘7’ card needs to be turned over in addition to the ‘E’.
 The correctness of turning over these two cards becomes more obvious if the same task is stated in terms of real-world items instead of vowels and numbers.
-One of the experiments for determining this was the beer/drinking-age problem used by Richard Griggs and James Cox (1982).
-This experiment is identical to the Wason Selection Task except that instead of numbers and letters on the cards, everyday terms (beer, soda and ages) were used (Figure 4).
+One of the experiments for determining this was the beer/drinking-age problem used by @Griggs1982.
+This experiment is identical to the Wason Selection Task except that instead of numbers and letters on the cards, everyday terms (beer, soda and ages) were used (\@ref(fig:fig9.3)).
 Griggs and Cox gave the following rule to participants: “If a person is drinking beer then he or she must be older than 21.”
 In this case 73% of participants answered correctly, that the cards with “beer” and “14 years” have to be turned over to test whether the rule is kept.

 <img src="images/ch9/fig2.png" width="60%" style="display: block; margin: auto;" />